Skip to contents

 Input region formats

-The input regions formats may be string vector in the form "chr:start-end", a dataframe with "chr", "start" and "end" columns or a GRanges object.
+The input regions format may be string vector in the form "chr:start-end", a dataframe with "chr", "start" and "end" columns or a GRanges object.
 Input regions must be 1-based.
+When using "htslib" as the query method, if the input GRanges object of regions contains any single locus regions where the start and end positions are the same, iscream will notify that such regions were found and fixed as chr:start format strings are invalid for the htslib API (see ?get_granges_string).

 Examples